September 1, 2020 – COVID dreams and conspiracies

 Smoke from the CA fires is returning but isn’t supposed to be as bad this time.
 The first presidential debate is tonight.
-I’m definitely avoiding it.
+I’m not watching it.

 Vicki kidnapped me for a midday walk at Golden Gate Park.
 It cut the boredom of the day for both of us.
 Days have become Blursdays again.
 One day just like the next and no different from the last.

 I’m sort of surprised at the lack of news stories about the effects of COVID-19 on the environment, now with all the masks, gloves and single serve to-go food bags and containers that are now littering streets and filling trash bins.
-We’re nothing on any front but a steaming hot mess.
+This country is a hot steaming mess on pretty much every front.

 September 30, 2020